sklink/atom-sonic-pi/README.md

 * Added integration with the [tool-bar](https://atom.io/packages/tool-bar) package to add buttons which run some commands to a toolbar.
 * Changed some of the default key bindings to be more similar to Sonic Pi's keyboard shortcuts, see below for the key bindings.
 * Added options to change the Sonic Pi server IP address and port, and the Sonic Pi GUI IP address and port.
+* Updated autocompletions for synths, FX and samples (not nearly as integrated as the official Sonic Pi GUI though)

 I'm happy to contribute these changes to rkh/atom-sonic if wanted. :)